-A The fund
+A Establishment of the fund

-The fund
+The establishment of the fund

-1 The Infensus Superannuation Fund is a self-managed superannuation fund under the SIS Act.
+1 The person named in Schedule 1 as the 'person establishing the fund' establishes the Cox Managed Superannuation Fund as a self-managed superannuation fund under the SIS Act.
 It is an indefinitely continuing superannuation fund.